Ekkstacy: Career

 Ekkstacy began creating music during high school.
 His music primarily involved beats uploaded on YouTube, which he sang over.
 He released his debut EP Negative in November 2021, with the single "I Walk This Earth All by Myself".
 He released the album Misery in September 2022, which was more rock and new wave inspired than his previous release.
 He released another album, EKKSTACY, on January 19, 2024.
 It contained two features, one from rapper The Kid Laroi on the song Alright, and the other from Trippie Redd on the song Problems.

 Personal life

 He stated in an interview on The CUFBOYS show that he is of Jamaican descent, through his father.

 Music style

 His music is considered to be a mix of new wave, post-punk, indie rock, gothic rock and punk rock.
-He stated that his inspirations include indie artists such as the Drums and Current Joys, 80's rock bands such the Misfits, the Cure, Christian Death and SoundCloud rappers such as XXXTentacion.
+He stated that his inspirations include indie artists such as the Drums and Current Joys, 80's rock bands such as the Misfits, the Cure, Christian Death and SoundCloud rappers such as XXXTentacion.